pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-02-26-buffalo-chicken.markdown

 - french onion dip
 - pulled chicken
 - rotisserie chicken
 Description: This buffalo chicken dip is great for your raw vegetables, crackers, or chips, tastes better than the original, and won't leave you feeling sick from all the cream cheese, mayo, sour cream, or ranch dressing.
 This dip is higher in protein, lower in fat and calories, and dead simple to make.
 With just 6 ingredients, including <a href="/recipes/shredded-chicken">Simple Shredded Chicken</a>, you can make a healthy and easy game day dip.
 The Super Bowl was a bit ago, so I'm kinda late, but whatever.
-Other great dips are <a href="/recipes/spinach-artichoke-dip">High Protein Spinach Artichoke Dip</a> and <a href="/recipes/french-onion-dip">Low Fat French Onion Dip</a>, which I highly recommend
+Other great dips are <a href="/recipes/spinach-artichoke-dip">Lightened Up Spinach Artichoke Dip</a> and <a href="/recipes/french-onion-dip">Low Fat French Onion Dip</a>, which I highly recommend
 Instructions:
 - Preheat your oven to 400F